-5 Best Surf Spots in Phuket
+5 Best Surf Beaches in Phuket

 Surfing in Phuket is a great low-season activity.
 From April to November Phuket’s west-coast beaches are too dangerous to swim at, and red flags are placed to remind reckless swimmers that it is not a good idea to defy the dangerous rips and currents.
 At this time of year Phuket’s shores belong to surfers and body-surfers who, with their equipment, take considerably less risk when frolicking in the water.